D14b0l1c/yahoo-finance/notebooks/README.md

 # 📂 notebooks/

-This folder holds Jupyter notebooks for exploratory analysis and ML model comparisons.
+This folder holds interactive notebooks used for analyzing results from trained models.

 ### Files:
-- `exploratory_analysis.ipynb` – Visualizes and compares outputs from all 7 ML models.
+- `exploratory_analysis.ipynb` – Visualizes predictions from 8 trained ML models.